Parvin Ardalan: Career

 In the 1990s Ardalan, along with e.g. Noushin Ahmadi Khorasani, established the Women's Cultural Centre (Markaz-e Farhangi-ye Zanan), which since then has been a center for forming opinions, analyzing and documenting the women's issues in Iran.
 Since 2005 the organization has published Iran's first online magazine on women's rights, Zanestan, with Ardalan as its editor.
 In its constant struggle against censorship – the magazine comes back with a new name all the time – the newspaper has dealt with marriage, prostitution, education, AIDS, and violence against women.
 With Noushin Ahmadi Khorasani, Ardalan co-authored a book about the country's first female lawyer, Mehrangiz Manouchehrian, titled "Senator: the Work of Senator Mehrangiz Manouchehrian in the Struggle for Legal Rights for Women".
 The book received the Latifeh Yarshater Book Award in 2004.

 One Million Signatures Campaign

-Ardalan is one of the founding members of the One Million Signatures Campaign, attempting to collect a million signatures for women's equal rights.
+Ardalan is one of the founding members of the One Million Signatures Campaign, attempting to collect a million signatures for women's equal rights, including by changing discriminatory laws against women.
 As a part of the campaign she has taken part in protests that have been violently silenced.
 In 2007 she, together with Noushin Ahmadi Khorasani, was sentenced to three years in prison for "threatening the national security" with their struggle for women's rights.
 Four more women's rights activists later received the same sentence.